 There are many different signs of dementia, but some of the more common ones are short term memory problems, paying bills on time, meal planning and preparation, and keeping track of items like wallets or keys.

 The symptoms tend to be progressive and start slowly and then begin to get worse.
-If you or someone you love begins to have some of these problems, you should not ignore them and visit a doctor.
+So if you or someone you love begins to have some of these problems, you should not ignore them and visit a doctor.

 What are the Causes of Dementia?